 How gorges were formed:

 The gorges are formed mainly in carbonate rocks, i.e. limestone and marble.
-Since the late Miocene period, 5 to 10 million years ago, the intense uplift of the whole Cretan area, due to plate tectonics, accelerated carbonate rocks weathering and erosion by water of the rivers forming not only many gorges but also caves and plateaus.
+Since the late Miocene period, 5 to 10 million years ago, the intense uplift of the whole Cretan area, due to plate tectonics, accelerated carbonate rocks weathering and erosion by water and rivers forming not only many gorges but also caves and plateaus.

 Is located in the Sfakia area and starts 0,8 Km to the south of the Imbros village (765m a.s.l.) and ends (7,5 Km) close to Komitades village (215 a.s.l.).
 The “E4” European path goes though it.
 It is an easy gorge and therefore suitable for children.
 At the beginning is quite wide and gorges walls are low, but they get more and more higher and closer; the narrowest point (named “Stenada”) is only 1,6m wide!

 Woodland is composed mainly by Cypress (Cupressus sempervirens), secondary by Abraham’s oak (Quercus coccifera) found on the bottom of the gorge and clinging to the rocks of gorge walls, and less frequent Montpellier maple (Acer monspessulanum); the most widespread bush is the Jerusalem sage (Phlomis fruticosa).

 The Imbros gorge mule trail was the only connection between Chania and Chora Sfakion, before the road was built.
 The gorge witnessed several battles between the Ottomans and the Christians during the Turkish occupation of Crete, especially in 1821 and 1867 and an evacuation of several thousands of British, Australian and New Zealand soldiers during World War II.
 Having suffered defeat at the hands of the Germans, troops retreated to beaches on the south coast where they were rescued by waiting ships and transported to Egypt.

 The hike is easy; mostly people do it downhill, but you can also go uphill.